micropython/micropython/docs/library/network.rst

         value, which should be bytes object of length 6.
 If the function is called wihout parameters, returns the current address.

-    .. method:: wlan.scan(cb)
+    .. method:: wlan.scan()

-        Initiate scanning for the available wireless networks.
+        Scan for the available wireless networks.

-        Scanning is only possible if the radio is in station or station+AP mode; if called while in AP only mode, an OSError exception will be raised.

-        Once the scanning is complete, the provided callback function ``cb`` will be called once for each network found, and passed a tuple with information about that network:
+        Scanning is only possible on STA interface.
+Returns list of tuples with the information about WiFi access points:

             (ssid, bssid, channel, RSSI, authmode, hidden)